SOFTS-Raw sugar rises as oil gains; arabica hits one-month peak

 * Dealers said a sugar price recovery was perhaps inevitable after the recent lows but noted that the price drop has not unearthed much fresh physical buying.

-* Imports of sugar into China, one of the world's top sugar buyers, will fall sharply below last year's levels as Chinese prices slide and ocean freight remains expensive, the CovrigAnalytics consultancy said.
+* Imports of sugar into China will fall sharply below last year's levels as Chinese prices slide and ocean freight remains expensive, the CovrigAnalytics consultancy said.

 COFFEE